nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 [**`Commons`**](#common-modules) represents a collection of modules used by multiple other components.
 A few of these modules play important roles at the architecture level.

-* `Events` : This module is used by components to marshal information around and inform other components that things have happened. (i.e. a form of _Event Driven_ design)
-* `Util` : Used by many classes to write log messages to the App's log file.
-* `LogsCenter` : Used by many classes to write log messages to the App's log file.

 The rest of the App consists three components.

 * [**`UI`**](#ui-component): The user facing elements of tha App, representing the view layer.